mstflotfy/mstflotfy.github.io/_posts/2021-2-12-command-line-cheat-sheet.md

 ---
 title: The Command Line Cheat Sheet
 layout: post
-section: DEV
 permalink: /dev/command-line-cheat-sheet/
+layout: redirected
+redirect_to: https:\\dev.mstflotfy.com/command-line-cheat-sheet
 ---

-This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/)
+This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/step-by-step-guide-start-blog-with-jekyll/)

 ## **Navigate**